malwareinfosec/EKFiddle/README.md

 ### UI mode

 Fiddler's default UI only shows a limited number of columns.
-By choosing the Advanced UI, you can view more information about werb sessions, including CMS type, SHA-256, etc.
+By choosing the Advanced UI, you can view more information about web sessions, including CMS type, SHA-256, etc.

 ![Settings Window](https://github.com/malwareinfosec/EKFiddle/blob/master/Screenshots/UI_menu.png)